andreasgrv/tictacs/README.md

 After following above installation from withing the root folder do:
 > python examples/example.py -r recipes/example.yaml
+To see an example with sentinel usage check out
+> python examples/example.py -r recipes/sentinel.yaml

 ## Naming
 Influenced by a oneliner joke made by stand up comedian Milton Jones - in machine learning tasks we need tactics when tackling problems! (as well as humour to wiggle out of a tight spot when our system doesn't work).